Pranto-Sen/W3_Assignment_03_Backend/README.md

     npm install
     ```
 ## Configuration
-- Open config.json and update the database credentials and other settings as needed.
+- Open .env and update the database credentials and other settings as needed.

 ## Database Setup
 - Create a new PostgreSQL database for the project.